pivorodrigues/devopstips/hpaf.md

 - **Hadoop Ecosystem Major Components**

-  - **Apache Sqoop** - A tool for tranforming "SQL to Hadoop".
+  - **Apache Sqoop** - A tool for transforming "SQL to Hadoop".
 Tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

   - **HBase** - It's a key component of the Hadoop Stack.
 It's a tool to provide really fast random access to significant data set.
 It can handle massive data tables combining billions and billions of rows and columns.